Santa Barbara Domestic Violence Lawyer

-However, domestic violence may be charged when an act of violence, physical force or a threat is committed against a spouse, girlfriend/boyfriend, intimate partner, co-habitant, fiancé or co-parent.
-When this type of close personal relationship exists between the accused and the complaining witness, the potential punishment can be more severe.
-Because domestic violence charges are based on the relationship between the parties, there are several offenses that may be brought under the rubric of domestic violence based on the underlying conduct and identity of the parties.
+Domestic violence may be charged when an act of violence, physical force, or a threat is committed against a spouse, girlfriend/boyfriend, intimate partner, co-habitant, fiancé(e), or co-parent.
+When this type of close personal relationship exists between the accused and the complaining witness, the potential punishment can be more severe than if it were committed against someone else.

 Examples of domestic violence include, but are not limited to:

-- Domestic Battery (PC Section 243(e)(1)): This misdemeanor will be charged if an accused inflicts force or violence on a girlfriend/boyfriend, former/current spouse, coparent, cohabitant, intimate partner or fiancé.
-There is no requirement that the complaining witness suffer visible injury.
+- Domestic Battery (PC Section 243(e)(1)): This misdemeanor will be charged if an accused inflicts force or violence on a girlfriend/boyfriend, former/current spouse, co-parent, cohabitant, intimate partner, or fiancé(e).
 Domestic battery is a misdemeanor.

-- Criminal Threats (PC Section 422): This offense involves intentionally threatening serious harm to someone you intend to scare which causes the target to be fearful.
-This offense is a “wobbler,” so it could be charged as either a misdemeanor or felony.
-If an individual is convicted of a felony under PC Section 422, the conviction counts as a “strike” under the California Three Strikes Law.
+- Criminal Threats (PC Section 422): This offense involves intentionally threatening severe harm to someone you intend to scare, which causes the target to be fearful.
+This offense is a “wobbler,” so it could be charged as either a misdemeanor or a felony.
+If an individual is convicted of a felony under this Section, the conviction counts as a “strike” under the California Three Strikes Law.

-- Corporal Punishment (PC Section 273(d)): This version of domestic violence involves inflicting “corporal punishment” on a child if the conduct is “cruel or inhuman” and causes any type of injury.
-However, reasonable physical discipline by a parent (i.e. a spanking) will not constitute a violation of this statute, and is fact a defense to this charge.
+- Corporal Punishment (PC Section 273(d)): This version of domestic violence involves inflicting “corporal punishment” on a child if the conduct is “cruel or inhuman” and causes any injury.
+However, reasonable physical discipline by a parent (i.e., a spanking) will not constitute a violation of this statute and is, in fact, a defense to this charge.

-- Child Abuse/Child Endangerment (PC Section 273(a)): This offense will be charged for willfully allowing a child (in the custody or care of the accused) to experience harm or to place the health or the safety of the child at risk.
+- Child Abuse/Child Endangerment (PC Section 273(a)): This offense will be charged for willfully allowing a child (in the custody or care of the accused) to experience harm or to place the health or safety of the child at risk.
 An example might include a mother who drives her kids to school without a car seat while under the influence of alcohol.
-A mom who allows an abusive boyfriend continuous access to her child also might be charged with this offense.
-These are simply a couple examples of different forms of domestic violence under the California Penal Code.
+A mom who allows an abusive boyfriend continuous access to her child might also be charged with this offense.

-If you suffer a conviction of a domestic violence offense, the consequences can have a substantial impact on your future.
-While the precise penalties will vary depending on the facts, circumstances, injuries, and the defendant’s criminal record, the consequences might include some or all the following:
+The consequences can substantially impact your future if you are convicted of domestic violence.
+While the precise penalties will vary depending on the facts, circumstances, injuries, and your criminal record, the consequences might include some or all of the following:

-- Jail/Prison: While the period of incarceration will vary city by city in California, being charged with domestic violence as a felony is punishable by up to four years in prison.
+- Jail/Prison: While incarceration will vary city by city in California, being charged with domestic violence as a felony is punishable by up to four years in prison.

 - Loss of Constitutional Rights: If you are convicted of a domestic violence offense, the court will restrict your ability to own or possess a firearm.
 You may also be subject to warrantless searches.
 If you are convicted of a felony form of domestic violence, you also will have your right to vote or serve on a jury suspended.